flemay/3musketeers/envfile/README.md

 > Never include sensitive values like passwords as the file [envvars.yml](envvars.yml) is meant to be checked in.

+Please refer to [envvars](https://github.com/flemay/envvars) to learn how to use the tool in depth.
 For a more complete implementation using envvars, see [../examples/lambda-go-serverless](../examples/lambda-go-serverless/README.md)

 ## .env.template, and .env.example

+> This was the way before envvars was born.

-[.env.template](.env.template) Contains names of all environment variables the application and pipeline use.
+[.env.template](.env.template) contains names of all environment variables the application and pipeline use.
 No values are set here. `.env.template` is meant to serve as a template to `.env`.
 If there is no `.env` in the directory and `ENVFILE` is not specified, Make will create a `.env` file with `.env.template`.

 [.env.example](.env.example) defines values so that it can be used straight away with Make like `$ make test ENVFILE=.env.example`.
 It also gives an example of values that is being used in the project.